 The holders of Common Stock are entitled to one vote for each share held of record on all matters submitted to a vote of stockholders.
 Subject to the rights of any holders of Preferred Stock, holders of Common Stock are entitled to receive ratably such dividends as may be declared by the Board of Directors out of funds legally available.
 See "Dividend Policy" and "Description of Senior Discount Notes" regarding the limitation on the Company's right to declare and pay a dividend on its Preferred and Common Stock.
-In the event of a liquidation, dissolution or winding up of the Company, holders of the Common Stock are entitled to share ratably in the distribution of all assets remaining after payment of liabilities, subject to the rights of any holders of Preferred Stock.
-The holders of Common Stock have no preemptive rights to subscribe for additional shares of the Company and no right to convert their Common Stock into any other securities.
+In the event of a liquidation, dissolution or winding up of the Company, holders of the Common Stock are entitled to share ratably in the distribution of all assets remaining after payment of liabilities, subject to the rights of any holders of subscribe for additional shares of the Company and no right to convert their Common Stock into any other securities.
 In addition, there are no redemption or sinking fund provisions applicable to the Common Stock.
 All the outstanding shares of Common Stock are fully paid and non-assessable.